 Since federal regulations direct that any criminal background check performed on an employee must be reviewed by a legally compliant third-party provider, employers need to know when they should conduct a background check and how long this process will take.
 Typically, federal regulations require employers to perform pre-employment background checks for positions that involve interaction with children under the age of 18 and for employees who will need a security clearance.

 When deciding when to perform your pre-employment background checks, you may want to rely upon internal company policy and guidance from a trusted employment attorney in the state where your company is located.
-How to get a background check that complies with local and federal laws will vary depending on the specific regulations in your state.
+Obtaining a background check that complies with local and federal laws will vary depending on the specific regulations in your state.
 In accordance with federal and state privacy and discrimination regulations, many employers choose to wait until after a job offer has been made to the candidate to conduct the pre-employment background check.

 The FCRA sets the minimum standards for the use of consumer reports by employment screening companies.
 The Act gives individuals the right to know what information is contained in their consumer report, as well as the right to dispute inaccurate or incomplete information.
 The FCRA requires that employers provide written notification to the applicant that a background check will be conducted.3 It almost limits what information a screening agency can include in a report and provides certain rights to the employee.